-On the other hand, educational consultation services or coaching provide education and information related to a specific area of concern: in this case, giftedness.
-Similar to life coaching, this approach uses strategic planning, values clarification, brainstorming, and goal-setting to reach identified goals.
+On the other hand, educational consultation services or coaching provide education and information related to a specific area of concern.
+Strategic planning, values clarification, brainstorming, and goal-setting are used to reach identified goals.
 The relationship between the consultant and client is more direct, relaxed and challenging than between therapist and client, and not intended to offer therapeutic support.

-(Note: Educational consultation or coaching is not the best option when a psychoeducational evaluation or psychotherapy is needed.
-If you contact me and it seems clear that coaching would not serve your needs, I would refer you to the appropriate services.)
+(Note: Parenting coaching or educational consultation are not the best option when a psychoeducational evaluation or psychotherapy is needed.
+If you contact me and it seems clear that coaching would not serve your needs, I will refer you to the appropriate services.)

 Workshops and programs are also available for gifted children in schools.
 This includes consultation with staff, parent workshops and workshops on social/emotional needs for middle school and high school students.

-If you are interested in learning more about Gifted Challenges Educational Consultation Services, please contact me directly to see if these services are the right approach for you.
+If you are interested in learning more about Parenting Coaching or Gifted Challenges Educational Consultation Services, please contact me directly to see if these services are the right approach for you.

 Also, more information about social and emotional aspects of giftedness, parenting concerns and advocacy can be found on my blog, Gifted Challenges.